 Orthodoxy.
 Rules are abstractions.
 At best, a rule is abstracted from something that worked once, a real solution to a long forgotten problem that will never happen again in exactly the same way.
 Each moment is unique.
 A solution that worked before may be a terrible choice now because the whole world has changed in the meantime.
 Everything in the world is changing all the time but most of those instantaneous changes are imperceptible.
-Most rules aren't even that.
+Most rules aren't even abstractions of something once useful.
 They never were solutions.
-They were simply made up by someone desperately eager to assert control, to be in charge of what other people can and cannot do.
+They were simply made up by some resentful person desperately eager to assert control, to be in charge of what other people can and cannot do.
 Like religious rules.
 Rules don't get made up by the mythological visionaries religions were supposedly founded by.
 They're made up by middle managers.
-Religious functionaries who move in quickly to take advantage of the devotion and gullibility of people who worship the myth to further their own small minded agenda.
-Religious rules are mostly mental crap based on nothing but simmering resentment, a desire to punish people for their perceived wrongdoing.
+Functionaries who take advantage of the devotion and gullibility of people who worship the myth to further their own small minded agenda.
+Religious rules are mostly mental crap based on nothing but simmering resentment.

 Drugs and rules.
 I spent far too much of my life being ruly, a slave to other people's rules.
 It hounds me to this day.
 I wasn't ruly as a kid.
 Most kids aren't.
 But I stayed unruly on the deepest level after most of my cohort buckled down into ruliness.
 I didn't care what other kids were doing in junior high.
 I was fat and unpopular and I had a blast being by myself doing the things I loved.
 I was stubbornly unruly.
 Ruliness overtook me in Kenya.
 It came from the unlikeliest of sources, marijuana.
 Smoking dope kicked my brain into overdrive and cut me off from spontaneous meditation.
 I became a ruly stoner and later a ruly drunk.
 I had to give up drugs before I could become unruly again.
 Drugs are so drearily conventional.